dmahajan980/gsoc20WorkLog/README.md

 - Stable and long-term support.
 - Based on JavaScript and can support Infusion.
 - Provides various Chrome APIs which would be useful in implementing certain navigation effects/features.
-- Lightweight and easy for user to set-up (and install).
+- Lightweight and easy for users to set-up (and install).
 - Requires no separate execution of scripts by the user.
 - Can run on both Desktop and Mobile (supported for a few browsers only).

 #### Disadvantages

-- Cross-browser restrictions i.e., a Chrome-basesd extension can't run on Firefox or vice-versa.
+- Cross-browser restrictions, i.e., a Chrome-based extension can't run on Firefox or vice-versa.

-Most of the browsers (Chrome, Microsoft Edge, Opera, etc.) are based on Chromium and can thus run Chrome Extension.The Chromium-based browsers for mobile such as [Kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_IN) also support and allow users to install and run Chrome Extensions (unlike the Google Chrome for mobile).
+Most of the browsers (Chrome, Microsoft Edge, Opera, etc.) are based on Chromium and can thus run Chrome Extension.
+The Chromium-based browsers for mobile such as [Kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_IN) also support and allow users to install and run Chrome Extensions (unlike the Google Chrome for mobile).

 Although a Firefox add-on would offer the same support and features, it will only be limited to Firefox.
 Talking about Safari add-ons, it would be accessible only to Apple users, as Safari runs only on macOS and iOS.

-A Chrome extension would be accessible to a wide range of users, and so I believe that a Chrome Extension would be better than a Firefox or Safari add-on, if we choose to proceed with this option.
+A Chrome extension would be accessible to a wide range of users, and so I believe that a Chrome Extension would be better than a Firefox or Safari add-on if we choose to proceed with this option.
 The Chrome Extension can be ported to Firefox and Safari later in the future.

 ### Electron.js Desktop App

-This would involve making a desktop app that can work at OS level.
+This would involve making a desktop app that can work at the OS level.

 #### Advantages